zalenix/portaldocs/portal-sdk/templates/top-extensions-resource-browse.md

     * Pagination

         Displays the selected page and handles previous and next page navigation in the grid, based on the number of rows in the filter and the number of rows in the display.

 ### The toolbar

 The toolbar allows the user to add and delete resources from the grid, in addition to performing resource-specific actions for a limited set of resource types.
+The toolbar contains two sets of actions.
+The first set consists of global commands that apply to all items on the page, as well as generic page level actions like ‘Add’ or Refresh’.
+The second set, separated by a pipe, is enabled only when one or more list items are selected on a grid.
 An annotated toolbar is in the following image.

 ![alt-text](../media/top-extensions-resources/toolbar.png "Toolbar")